Navigating the Delhi Airport

 5. Just a little bit further to go until you get to the escalator that will take you down to your first stop, Immigration.
 This is what it will look like as you approach….

 8. Ok, you’ve cleared immigration, gotten your bags, now you need to get through customs.
 This part is very easy.
-Get out that little customs form you were given back at the Immigration counter; follow the Green line and give that customs card to whoever is collecting them.
-That’s about all it takes; no one goes through your baggage. (*note: don’t tear the customs form off yourself–they will do that at the Immigration desk.)
+Get out that little customs form you have already filled out; if you have nothing to declare, follow the Green line and give that customs card to whoever is collecting them.
+That’s about all it takes; no one goes through your baggage.

-If you’ve stumbled upon this page and you’re not going on an Insight Travels tour (and why not, may I ask?), we advise that you go to the pre-paid taxi service kiosk to the left of customs if you need a ride.
+If you’ve stumbled upon this page and you’re not going on a RetreaTours journey (and why not, may I ask?), we advise that you go to the pre-paid taxi service kiosk to the left of customs if you need a ride.
 Here, you tell them where you need to go, they set the price, you pay them, and they tell you which numbered cab to take outside (the numbered yellow signs, across the street).
 This is a good way to proceed so you’re not forced to haggle after such a long journey.
 Again–this is only for those traveling independently, not anyone on a tour with us.

 So, feel more comfortable now?
 Good.
 Enjoy your time at the Delhi airport, and we’ll see you on the other side!